-The Debunking Handbook 20206 and other debunking resources emphasize the importance of structuring messages in a strategic manner so as to refute false information.
-Figure D1 shows the components a message needs to have to successfully debunk and "unstick" misinformation.
-Experts also recommend appealing to scientific consensus, ensuring the corrected information is not more complex than the initial rumor, and providing a coherent alternative explanation for the rumor.7
+The Debunking Handbook 2020 and other debunking resources emphasize the importance of structuring messages in a strategic manner so as to refute false claims.
+Figure D1 shows the components a message needs to have to successfully debunk and "unstick" misleading rumors.
+Experts also recommend appealing to scientific consensus, ensuring the corrected information is not more complex than the initial rumor, and providing a coherent alternative explanation for the rumor.

 Figure D1.
-Structure of a message that debunks misinformation, adapted from The Debunking Handbook 20206
+Structure of a message that debunks a rumor, adapted from The Debunking Handbook 20206